noizhardware/Brooklin-99-islanders-riddle/README.md

 ## Usage:
 * `(load "brooklin-99.scm")` will find the different islander form the builtin list `pp`
-* Once the program is running you can evaluate any list from the REPL:
+* Once the program is running you can "find the different islander" from any list from the REPL:
 `(do-dat-thing your-list)`
 The list must contain 12 elements, only one owhich can be different from all the others.
 There is no checking for now :)